experimentalpolitics/immigration/material/design.md

 4. $1.5 trillion - $2 trillion
 5. More than $2 trillion

+_(only show this message in the treatment conditions)_ In this section, we want to ask you a few questions about immigration in general.

+**[immig]** Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?

+1. Increased a lot
+2. Increased a little
+3. Left the same
+4. Decreased a little
+5. Decreased a lot

-**NOTE**: randomize order of remaining questions
+_(randomize order of remaining questions)_

 **[taxes]** Most people who come to live in the U.S. work and pay taxes.
 They also use health and social services.
 On balance, do you think people who come here take out more than they put in or put in more than they take out?

 - 0 (Generally take out more) - 10 (Generally put in more)

-**[taxes_oe]** Please explain your answer in a few short sentences.
-What is the main argument that came to mind when answering the question?
+**[taxes_oe]** Please explain your answer to the previous question in a few short sentences.

 - *TEXTBOX*